archd3sai/Portfolio/README.md

 <img align="left" width="250" height="150" src="https://github.com/archd3sai/Portfolio/blob/master/Images/gdp.jpg"> **[What's the GDP of India?](https://github.com/archd3sai/Predicting-GDP-of-India)**

-Objective of this project is to perform predictive assesment on the Gross Domestic Product of India through an inferential analysis of various socio-economic factors to find out which predictors contribute most to the GDP.
+Objective of this project is to perform predictive assesment on the GDP of India through an inferential analysis of various socio-economic factors.
 Various models are compared and Stepwise Regression model is implemented which resulted in 5.7% Test MSE.

 <br />

 <img align="left" width="250" height="150" src="https://github.com/archd3sai/Portfolio/blob/master/Images/loan.jpg"> **[Loan Default Prediction](https://github.com/archd3sai/Loan-Default-Prediction)**

-In this project I applied various classification models such as Logistic Regression, Random Forest and LightGBM to accurately detect and classify consumers who will default the loan.
-SMOTE technique is used to combat class imbalance and LightGBM is implemented that resulted into the highest accuracy 98.89% and 0.99 F1 Score.
+In this project I applied various classification models such as Logistic Regression, Random Forest and LightGBM to detect consumers who will default the loan.
+SMOTE is used to combat class imbalance and LightGBM is implemented that resulted into the highest accuracy 98.89% and 0.99 F1 Score.

 <br />